fepegar/arduino-claw-crane/README.md

 ## Claw solenoid

 V1 is the voltage supplied to the claw, whose resistance R1 is about 4.5 Ω.
-The claw stays closed after supplying 12 V for some milliseconds, so I decided to use a resistor in series so less than 12 V are provided to the push solenoid inside the claw.
+The claw stays closed after supplying 12 V for some milliseconds, therefore I decided to use a dropping resistor so that push solenoid inside the claw is enabled with less than 12 V.

 ![Circuit](./screenshots/claw-circuit.svg)